quic-weijshen/qrb_ros_samples/ai_vision/sample_object_segmentation/README.md

 ```

-Then you can check ROS topics with the name`/yolo_segment_overlay` in  rvize
+Then you can check ROS topics with the name`/yolo_segment_overlay` in  rviz2

 </details>